Are you eating from the dumpster life offers us or are you eating from the bread of life Jesus offers us?

 John 5:35 Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”

-I have ate from the dumpster of life and I have ate from the bread of life and I will always choose the bread of life.
-I grew tired of searching for worldly things to fill my God shaped hole that only He can fill.
+I have eaten from the dumpster of life and I have eaten from the bread of life and I will always choose the bread of life.
+I grew tired of searching for worldly things to fill my God-shaped hole that only He can fill.

 Philippians 4:8 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.